unionai-oss/deploy-flyte/environments/azure/flyte-core/README.md

 # Configure the Terraform backend

 - Once logged in, create a new:
-    - Resource Group
     - Storage account with default settings
     - Storage container for the Terraform state
-- Put these values into [backend.tf](./backend.tf)
+- Put these values, including the Resource Group where the above resources were created, into [backend.tf](./backend.tf)

 # Update locals values